cockroachlabs/cockroachdb-runbook-template/system-overview/clock-management.md

 1. Monotonic time.
 Instead of stepping back during a leap second, time will be slowed leading up to the leap second in such a way that time will neither jump nor move backwards.
 Disadvantage: The time leading up to / following the leap second will not accurately reflect the real time.

 2. Accurate time.
-This can mean a large 1 second clock step and possible going back in time, if the local clock is ahead of reference time.
+This can mean a large 1 second clock jump, for example for leap second adjustment, and possible going back in time, if the local clock is ahead of reference time.

-*In both cases the data consistency/correctness will be preserved by CockroachDB's internal synthetic HLC clock.* However the operators need to be concerned about 2 often undesirable realities associated with accurate timekeeping (option 2).
-CockroachDB nodes may spontaneously exit to protect ACID guarantees, causing a commotion in the cluster, if clock steps result in a large clock offset between nodes.
-And customer's applications may exhibit unexpected behavior if they read the local Linux clock or use SQL time functions like `now()`.
+*In both cases the data consistency/correctness will be preserved by CockroachDB's internal synthetic HLC clock.* However the operators need to be concerned about 2 often undesirable realities associated with accurate timekeeping (option 2):

+- If a clock jump results in a large clock offset between nodes, CockroachDB nodes may spontaneously exit to protect ACID guarantees, causing unnecessary commotion in the cluster.
+- Customer's applications may exhibit unexpected behavior if they read the local Linux clock or use SQL time functions like `now()`.

 > 👉 Cockroach Labs has a strong preference for option 1 - monotonic time.
-The priority is for time to be smooth and coordinated across nodes rather than allowing a synchronized "jump" with UTC.
+The priority is for time to be smooth and coordinated across nodes rather than allowing a synchronized jump with UTC.

-Time smoothing of the leap second can be implemented using NTP's *slew* or *smear*.
+Time smoothing of the leap second can be implemented using NTP's *slew* or *[smear](https://googleblog.blogspot.com/2011/09/time-technology-and-leaping-seconds.html)*.
 Either is acceptable to CockroachDB while a large *step* is undesirable.
 Continue to [NTP Sources](#ntp-sources) for platform specific configuration guidance.

-#### Time Continuity for Live CockroachDB VM Migrations (Memory Preserving Maintenance)
+#### Time Continuity during Live CockroachDB VM Migrations (Memory Preserving Maintenance)

 [Live VM migrations](https://en.wikipedia.org/wiki/Live_migration) are supported by all hypervisors that can be used to run CockroachDB clusters: